 The Republic has agreed that, for a period of 60 days following the date of this offering memorandum it will not, without the prior written consent of Citigroup Global Markets Inc. and J.P.
-Morgan Securities LLC offer, sell, contract to sell, pledge or otherwise dispose of or enter into any transaction designed to, or that may reasonably be expected to result in the disposition (whether by actual disposition or effective economic disposition due to cash settlement or otherwise) by the Republic or any other person acting on its behalf, directly or indirectly, or announce the offering, of any external debt securities issued or guaranteed by the Republic (other than the bonds offered hereby).
+Morgan Securities plc offer, sell, contract to sell, pledge or otherwise dispose of or enter into any transaction designed to, or that may reasonably be expected to result in the disposition (whether by actual disposition or effective economic disposition due to cash settlement or otherwise) by the Republic or any other person acting on its behalf, directly or indirectly, or announce the offering, of any external debt securities issued or guaranteed by the Republic (other than the bonds offered hereby).

-The 2032 bonds will constitute a new class of securities with no established trading market.
 Application will be made to list the bonds on the Official List of the Luxembourg Stock Exchange for trading on the Euro MTF Market.
-However, the Republic cannot assure you that the prices at which the bonds will sell in the market after this offering will not be lower than the initial offering price or that an active trading market for the bonds will develop and continue after this offering.
+However, the Republic cannot assure you that the prices at which the bonds will sell in the market after this offering will not be lower than the initial offering price or that an active trading market for the bonds will continue after this offering.
 The initial purchasers have advised us that they currently intend to make a market in the bonds.
 However, the initial purchasers are not obligated to do so and any market-making activities with respect to the bonds may be discontinued at any time without notice.
 In addition, market-making activity may be subject to the limits imposed by applicable securities laws.
 Accordingly, the Republic and the initial purchasers cannot assure you as to the liquidity of, or the trading market for, the bonds.